Philosophy of medicine

-The philosophy of medicine is a branch of philosophy that explores issues in theory, research, and practice within the field of health sciences, more specifically in topics of epistemology, metaphysics, and medical ethics, which overlaps with bioethics.
-Philosophy and medicine have had a long history of overlapping ideas.
-It was not until the nineteenth century that the professionalization of the philosophy of medicine came to be.
-In the late twentieth century, debates among philosophers and physicians ensued of whether the philosophy of medicine should be considered a field of its own from either philosophy or medicine.
-A consensus has since been reached that it is in fact a distinct discipline with its set of separate problems and questions.
-In recent years there have been a variety of university courses, journals, books, textbooks and conferences dedicated to the philosophy of medicine.
+The philosophy of medicine is the applied philosophy that examines issues of theory, research, and practice in medicine and medical sciences, mainly by assessing their claims to knowledge and claims of explanation.
+By examining concepts that underlie medical practice, the philosophy of medicine provides some foundation to bioethics.
+And by way of debates on causation and scientific explanation, the philosophy of medicine has contributed to the philosophy of science.
+Although even the ancients, including Hippocrates, evoked some philosophy of medicine, thorough scholarship on relevant questions are most recognizable since the 1800s.
+In the 1990s, some argued that the philosophy of medicine had developed into a distinct discipline.
+By the late 2010s, the philosophy of medicine had gained appreciable autonomy and recognition, manifesting dedicated courses, journals, books, textbooks, and professional organizations.

 Epistemology

-Epistemology is a branch in the philosophy of medicine that is concerned with knowledge.
-The common questions asked are "What is knowing or knowledge?", "How do we know what we know?", "What is it we know when we claim we know".
-Philosophers differentiate theories of knowledge into three groups: knowledge of acquaintance, competence knowledge, and propositional knowledge.
-The knowledge of acquaintance is to be familiar with an object or event.
-For example, a surgeon would need to know the human anatomy before operating on the body.
-Competence of knowledge is to use known knowledge to perform a task skillfully.
+Epistemology of medicine is a branch in the philosophy of medicine that is concerned with knowledge.
+The common questions asked in epistemology in general relate to the nature of knowledge, such as what is knowledge and what is considered knowledge, and construction of knowledge.
+Philosophers differentiate theories of knowledge into three groups: knowledge of acquaintance, tacit knowledge, and propositional knowledge.
+The knowledge of acquaintance is to be directly familiar with an object or event.
+For example, in the context of medicine, a surgeon would need to know the human anatomy before operating on the body.
+Tacit, or non-propositional knowledge is to use knowledge to perform a task skillfully.
 The surgeon must know how to perform the surgical procedure before executing it.
 Propositional knowledge is explanatory; it pertains to certain truths or facts.
 If the surgeon is performing an operation on the heart they must know the physiological function of the heart before the surgery is performed.